 Site Management should have knowledge of the factors that should be considered before selecting a MEWP for use.
 They should also understand the risks involved in the work when MEWPs are in use.
-General guidance is provided in HSE General Information Sheet GEIS6 -The selection, management and use of MEWPS (1).

 A "MEWPs for Managers" training course is available for people who manage work activities involving MEWPs (5).

-Supervisors should be instructed in the hazards, causal factors, and control measures identified in the task-specific risk assessments for the work to be carried out.
+Supervisors should be instructed in the hazards, causal factors, and control measures identified in the taskspecific risk assessments for the work to be carried out.
 They should be familiar with the plans for the work to be carried out and take part in regular on-site emergency lowering drills practice with the types of MEWPs that are under their supervision.
 In addition, it is recommended that supervisors are familiar with the contents of Part 2 of this guidance.